bxparks/rpn83p/README.md

 consumes a small amount of TI-OS RAM: 2 list variables named `REGS` and `STK` which are 240 bytes and 59 bytes respectively.

-Here the quick summary of its features:
+Here is a quick summary of its features:

 - traditional 4-level RPN stack (`X`, `Y`, `Z`, `T` registers)
 - support for `lastX` register